aerospike/act/README.md

 write rate, which for ACT is manifest as the large-block read and write rates.
 The default defrag-lwm-pct is 50.

+**commit-to-device**
+Flag to model the mode where Aerospike commits each record to device synchronously, instead of flushing large blocks full of records.
+This causes a device IO load with many small, variable-sized writes.
+Large block writes (and reads) still occur to model defragmentation, but the rate of these is reduced.
+The default commit-to-device is no.

+**commit-min-bytes**
+Minimum size of a write in commit-to-device mode.
+Must be a power of 2.
+Each write rounds the record size up to a multiple of commit-min-bytes.
+If commit-min-bytes is configured smaller than the minimum IO size allowed on the device, the record size will be rounded up to a multiple of the minimum IO size.
+The default commit-min-bytes is 0, meaning writes will round up to a multiple of the minimum IO size.

 **scheduler-mode**
 Mode in /sys/block/<device>/queue/scheduler for all the devices in the test run -- noop means no special scheduling is done for device I/O